-Cracks 1, 2 and 3 are first observed to open between -1.35% and -1.46% of macro strain (figure 8a).
+The strain field measured during increments at later steps of the experiment is presented on the different parts of Fig. 8.
+Cracks 1, 2 and 3 are first observed to open between -1.35and -1.46% of macro-strain (Fig. 8a).
 Cracks can be visualized on the speckle as discontinuities, and the DIC calculation provides an apparent strain characterized by a pure extension which provides the main direction of the crack opening.
-Crack 1 to 3 must have opened mainly in mode I since no shear component

-10 was measured by DIC in the area of crack formation just before the opening (figure 7), in the limit of resolution of our observations.
+Cracks 1 to 3 could have opened mainly in mode I since no shear component was measured by DIC in the area of crack formation just before the opening (Fig. 7), within the limit of resolution of our observations.
 During this strain increment, associated with the crack opening, strain is still localized in the nearly horizontal band.
-The nearly vertical deformation band, which was accommodating a lot of deformation before the cracks start to open is not active anymore (compare figures 6 and 8).
+The nearly vertical deformation band, which was accommodating a lot of deformation before the cracks start to open, is not active anymore (compare Figs. 6 and 8).

-During the next increment (figure 8b), cracks continue opening, and a clearer tension component is evaluated by DIC around

-15 the crack sides.
-From the final microstructure picture (figure 6), we see that the top right part of crack 1 is connected to a grain boundary but the bottom part of this crack remains inside the grain, while no clear strain localization can be observed at this position (within our limit of accuracy).
+During the next increment (Fig. 8b), cracks continue opening, as illustrated by the tension component evaluated by DIC around the crack sides.
+From the final microstructure picture (Fig. 6), we see that the top right part of crack 1 is connected to a grain boundary but the bottom part of this crack remains inside the grain, while no clear strain localization can be observed at this position (within our limit of accuracy).

-About 30 min later, between macro strain of -2.40% and -2.59% (figure 8c), the strain field evaluation (together with speckle observation) tends to show that cracks 1 and 2 are still expending when crack 3 remains stable, since DIC calculation shows no more tensile strain components on the area of crack 3.
+About 30 min later, between macro-strain of -2.40 and -2.59% (Fig. 8c), the strain field evaluation (together with speckle observation) tends to show that cracks 1 and 2 are still expanding when crack 3 remains stable, since DIC calculation shows no more tensile strain components in the area of crack 3.

-5 During this increment crack 4 is appearing at the bottom left, and two new deformation bands appear at the lower tip of crack 2, and at the bottom tip of crack 3, both being parallel to the main transverse deformation band observed from the beginning of this sequence.
-These new lines of strain localization end-up joining each others and the initial transverse deformation band between macro strain of -3.12% and -3.37% (figure 8d).

-By looking at the final microstructure (figure 5), these new deformation bands appear to be localized in an area where new

-10 grains recrystallized.
-Since we follow the strain field evolution during the test, we are able to verify that the new grains have formed after the apparition of the cracks as in(Chauve et al., 2015).
-In the same time, crack 3 is closing, as evidenced by the thinning of the corresponding white zone in the speckle image.
+During this increment, crack 4 appears at the bottom left and two new deformation bands appear at the lower tip of crack 2, and at the bottom tip of crack 3, both being parallel to the main transverse deformation band observed from the beginning of this sequence.
+These new lines of strain localization end up joining each other and the initial transverse deformation band during the macro-strain interval between -3.12 and -3.37% (Fig. 8d).
+By looking at the final microstructure (Fig. 5), these new deformation bands appear to be localized in an area where new grains recrystallized.
+Since we follow the strain field evolution during the test, we are able to verify that the new grains formed after the apparition of the cracks as in Chauve et al. (2015).

-Strain in the crack 3 area turns into a pure compressive component (blue arrows, figure 8d), that is likely to be responsible for this crack closure.
-Similarly, during the last increment of deformation (between -5.05% and -5.50% of macro strain), pure compressive principal strain components are calculated in most of the observed crack discontinuities (figure 9).
-Together with
+At the same time, crack 3 closes, as evidenced by the thinning of the corresponding white zone in the speckle image.
+Strain in the crack 3 area turns into a pure compressive component (blue arrows, Fig. 8d), which is likely to be responsible for this crack closure.
+Similarly, during the last increment of deformation (between -5.05 and -5.50% of macro-strain), pure compressive principal strain components are calculated in most of the observed crack discontinuities (Fig. 9).
+Together with the visual observation of crack evolution on the speckle images, these observations reveal a crack closure mechanism.